genilson-alves/blog/README.md

 npm install
 ```

-(Optional) Create a `.env` file if your backend is running on a different port/URL:
+(Optional) Create a `.env` file if your backend is on a different port:
 ```env
 VITE_API_URL=http://localhost:3000
 ```